k-bosko/k-bosko.github.io/_posts/2020-02-26-How-to-install-Google-Optimize.md

 {% include figure image_path="/assets/images/posts/optimize_installation_check.png" alt="Optimize Installation Checker" %}

 <i class="far fa-sticky-note"></i> **Note:** I couldn't get Optimize installed correctly on the first try.
 So emptying cache was helpful.
-You can do it in Chrome by pressing longer the Reload button.
+You can do it in Chrome by pressing longer the Reload button but only if you are in Developer mode (!).
 Then a window pops up with Empty Cache option.
 {: .notice--info}
 {: .text-justify}